ZHUJin2002/ZHUJin2002.github.io/_pages/about.md

 Research Interest
 ------
 I am interested in all kinds of biological phenomena in the microscopic world, and centered on the theme of experimental fluid mechanics, the topics covered include:
-1. Macroscopic experiment of bacterial flagella interaction
-2. Bacteria swimming – both individual swimming and collective motion
+1. Microorganism Locomotion
+2. Soft Matter Physics
-3. Microfluidics – design of new microfluidic channels and devices
+3. Microfluidics
+4. Biofilm Formation

 ————————————————